Is 561 Prime?

 This means the Fermat test with base 2 incorrectly identifies 341 as “probably prime.”

 The pseudoprimes to base 2 below 1000 are just 341 and 561.
-They are rare -- there are only 245 base-2 pseudoprimes below $10^6$ -- but they exist, and their rarity is deceptive.
-It might suggest that testing multiple bases would catch all composites: if $n$ is a pseudoprime to base 2, surely it fails for base 3?
+They are rare (there are only 245 base-2 pseudoprimes below 10610^6), but their rarity is deceptive.
+It might suggest that testing multiple bases would catch all composites: if nn is a pseudoprime to base 2, surely it fails for base 3?
 Often yes.
-But not always.
+341 fails for base 3.
+But 561, as the opening promised, does not fail for any base.

-1. $n$ is square-free (no repeated prime factors)
+1. The number nn is square-free (no repeated prime factors)

-The Fermat test fails completely on Carmichael numbers -- no choice of base (coprime to $n$ ) will reveal their compositeness.
+The Fermat test fails completely on Carmichael numbers: no choice of base (coprime to nn) will reveal their compositeness.
 For the Fermat test, Carmichael numbers are an unconditional blind spot.
 No amount of repetition helps.

-Korselt's criterion has an intuitive interpretation: it says that $n$ "pretends" to be prime by having its prime factors' orders all divide $n - 1$ .
-The Chinese Remainder Theorem then forces $a^{n-1} \equiv 1 \pmod{n}$ for all $a$ coprime to $n$ .
+Korselt’s criterion has an intuitive interpretation: it says that nn “pretends” to be prime by having its prime factors’ orders all divide n1n - 1.
+The Chinese Remainder Theorem then forces an11(modn)a^{n-1} \equiv 1 \pmod{n} for all aa coprime to nn.
 The deception is structural, not coincidental.

 For decades, mathematicians wondered whether there are infinitely many Carmichael numbers.
-In 1994, Alford, Granville, and Pomerance proved there are: for sufficiently large $x$ , the number of Carmichael numbers up to $x$ exceeds $x^{2/7}$ .
-The proof is non-constructive and the actual density appears to be much higher than this bound.
-Erdos conjectured the count up to $x$ is $x^{1-o(1)}$ , but this remains open.
+In 1994, Alford, Granville, and Pomerance proved there are:6 for sufficiently large xx, the number of Carmichael numbers up to xx exceeds x2/7x^{2/7}.
+The proof is non-constructive, and the x2/7x^{2/7} figure is a lower bound on the proved lower bound, not an estimate of the true density.
+Harman (2005) pushed the proved lower bound to x0.332x^{0.332}, and Pinch’s exhaustive tabulation through 102110^{21} shows the empirical count growing closer to x0.35x^{0.35} – still far below Erdos’s conjecture that the count up to xx is x1o(1)x^{1-o(1)}, which remains open.

 a(p1)/2(ap)(modp)a^{(p-1)/2} \equiv \left(\frac{a}{p}\right) \pmod{p}

-In 1976, Gary Miller observed that we can strengthen the Fermat test by exploiting a deeper property of primes.
+In 1976, Gary Miller observed that we can strengthen the Fermat test by exploiting the algebraic structure above.2

 ad1(modp)a^d \equiv 1 \pmod{p}